usetrio/trio-engineering-blog-posts/2020-01-24-how-to-create-and-publish-your-first-configurable-ruby-gem.md

 registry: [rubygems.org](https://rubygems.org/) to see if your name has already been taken.

-For this tutorial, I’m gonna create a little ruby gem called *trio-blog-api* which aims to fetch [Trio’s website](https://trio.dev/) and give us the last blog post informations.
+For this tutorial, I’m going to create a little ruby gem called *trio-blog-api* which aims to fetch [Trio’s website](https://trio.dev/) and give us the last blog post informations.